peromaric/koios_stellar/README.md

 You need to compose up --build every time you start.
 Why?
 Maven I suppose.
 It does come in handy though, in case maven packages are updated.
-There surely is a better way. *You also need to compose down before every compose up.*
+There surely is a better way.
+Volumes?
+Caching maven stuff? *You also need to compose down before every compose up.*

 ### Usage